itod/panthro/README.md

 * [libxml](http://xmlsoft.org/) (iOS, OS X, C, open source)
 * [Iconara DOM](http://www.iconara.net/developer/products/DOM/) (OS X, ObjC, open source)

 Panthro is designed to work with any XML tree API, but requires a small adapter layer for each (an implementation of the `XPNodeInfo` and `XPDocumentInfo` protocols).
-Panthro currently only has an adapter for Apple's NSXML API.
-I plan on adding a libxml adapter soon (this is relatively easy to do).
+Panthro currently only has an adapter for libxml and NSXML.

 To use Panthro with NSXML on OS X: